Marriage in Australia: Notice of Intended Marriage

-This Notice is not a marriage licence, as a couple does not normally require an official authorisation to marry, but a person under the age of 18 wishing to marry requires parental consent and the authorisation of a judge.
+This Notice is not a marriage licence, as a couple does not normally require an official authorisation to marry, but a person aged 16-18 wishing to marry requires parental consent and the authorisation of a judge.

 Wedding ceremony

 The couple must wait at least one month after giving their marriage celebrant the Notice of Intended Marriage before the wedding ceremony.
 Both parties to the marriage must be present at the ceremony, with proxy marriages not permitted.
 The marriage celebrant and two witnesses over the age of 18 years must also be present, besides other guests.
 The witnesses must sign the certificate prepared by the celebrant.

 The celebrant is required to recite the prescribed words to solemnise the marriage.
 Otherwise, almost anything is permitted.
+The civil celebrant is obliged to assist couples to compose or choose an appropriate ceremony and provide a rehearsal if the couple require it.
 For example, it can be at any venue, indoors or outdoors, at any day or time, and follow any tradition or custom, or none at all.